aishwarya236-gif/Finance-Sales-Profit-Dashboard-Power-BI/README.md

 ## 2. Goal of the Dashboard
 To create a unified, visually interactive dashboard that enables stakeholders to:
-•	Track Sales and Profit performance over time.
+• Track Sales and Profit performance over time
-•	Identify high-performing country and products.
+• Identify high-performing country and products
-•	Monitor profitability trends and discount impacts.
+• Monitor profitability trends and discount impacts
-•	Enables smooth navigation between Sales and Profit dashboards.
+• Enables smooth navigation between Sales and Profit dashboards
-•	Provides web integration for extended data exploration.
+• Provides web integration for extended data exploration
-•	Quickly reset all filters for fresh exploration.
+• Quickly reset all filters for fresh exploration

 ## 3. Walkthrough of Key Visuals
 1. KPI Cards: Display total Sales, Profit, Unit Sold and COGS at a glance